angular/angular/aio/content/tutorial/toh-pt6.md

 ## Providing HTTP Services

-The `HttpModule` is not a core Angular module.
+The `HttpModule` is not a core NgModule.
 `HttpModule` is Angular's optional approach to web access.
 It exists as a separate add-on module called `@angular/http` and is shipped in a separate script file as part of the Angular npm package.